How to use QR codes in retail in 2021? Diverse use-cases

 QR Codes in retail is one of the most sought-after technology advancement in this generation of marketing advances.

-It is a popular marketing tool, widely integrated by marketers and businessmen as a technique to drive traffic and engage more people to their business’ store page.
+It is a popular marketing tool, widely integrated by marketers and businessmen as a technique to drive traffic to their website and engage more people to their business’ store page.

 QR codes make the purchase easier for customers.
-Furthermore, with the increasing competition with e-commerce, the use of QR Codes will give any type of business an utmost competitive advantage to the market.
+Moreover, with the increasing competition with e-commerce, the use of QR Codes will give any type of business an utmost competitive advantage to the market.

 Emerging as one of the leading technologies to transform customers’ experience and allowing them to save their time by accessing the information at the tap of their smartphone device, have made QR codes as one of the most in-demand tech-tool today.